MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/02/devtools-122.md

 <!-- Subtitle: In recent versions of Microsoft Edge, icons were missing or were colored incorrectly.
 In Microsoft Edge 122, this issue has been resolved. -->

-When using high contrast mode, icons were missing, had the wrong background color, or didn't work, throughout DevTools.
-In Microsoft Edge 122, these icons have been fixed and are correctly displayed when high contrast mode is enabled.
+When using high-contrast mode, icons were missing, had the wrong background color, or didn't work, throughout DevTools.
+In Microsoft Edge 122, these icons are correctly displayed in high-contrast mode.

 <!-- ====================================================================== -->